-One method for trying to calculate $V(x,\xp)$ is to express it as an asymptotic series: \be V(x,x')=\sum_{n=0}^\infty \nu_n(x,x')\sigma^n , \ee where the coefficients $\nu_n(x,x')$ satisfy certain recurrence relations~\cite{DeWitt:1960,Decanini:Folacci:2005a}.
-Ref.\cite{Ottewill:2009uj} provided a complete procedure for calculating $\nu_n$ by solving transport equations.
+One method for trying to calculate $V(x,\xp)$ is to express it as an asymptotic series: \be V(x,x')=\sum_{n=0}^\infty \nu_n(x,x')\sigma^n , \ee where the coefficients $\nu_n(x,x')$ satisfy certain recurrence relations in the form of transport equations~\cite{DeWitt:1960,Decanini:Folacci:2005a}.
+Ref.~\cite{Ottewill:2009uj} provided a complete procedure for calculating $\nu_n$ to arbitrary $n$ by solving a system of transport equations.
 Unfortunately, however, as the coefficient order $n$ increases, these transport equations become increasingly hard to solve (even numerically and for low $n$).
-Furthermore, although the series in Eq.~\eqref{eq:IC V} converges uniformly in subregions of normal neighbourhoods~\cite{DeWitt:1960,Friedlander}, it is not actually guaranteed to converge in the whole maximal normal neighbourhood of a point.
+Furthermore, although the series in Eq.~\eqref{eqn:VsigmaExpansion} converges uniformly in subregions of normal neighbourhoods~\cite{DeWitt:1960,Friedlander}, it is not actually guaranteed to converge in the whole maximal normal neighbourhood of a point.
 A more practical method for calculating $V(x,x')$ in spherically-symmetric spacetimes is to expand this bitensor in small {\it coordinate} distance between $x$ and $x'$~\cite{CDOWb}.
 Although this method has proven to be very useful in Schwarzschild spacetime~\cite{CDOW13,PhysRevD.89.084021}, it is naturally adapted to spherical symmetry and so it still needs to be developed in Kerr spacetime.

-In this paper, we shall use the first two orders in the series in Eq.~\eqref{eq:IC V} in order to calculate the characteristic initial data for a numerical scheme for solving the full wave Eq.~\eqref{eq:V wave eq} for $V(x,x')$ for {\it any} pair of points in PH spacetime.
+In this paper, we shall instead return to the original initial value problem for calculating the Hadamard tail.
+Specifically, known Hadamard coefficients\footnote{These coefficients are not independent from each other, as we later explain.} $\nu_n$ in the series in Eq.~\eqref{eqn:VsigmaExpansion} shall provide the CID which we shall then use in a numerical scheme for solving the full wave Eq.~\eqref{eq:V wave eq} for $V(x,x')$ for {\it any} pair of points in PH spacetime.